-FORM A CORE TEAM
+Step 1 FORM A CORE TEAM

-While many of our chapter leaders are self-motivated (otherwise, they wouldn't even be considering starting a local chapter), managing a local KMB chapter on your own can be challenging.
+While many of our chapter leaders are self-motivated (otherwise, they wouldn't even be considering starting a local chapter), managing a local KMB chapter by oneself can be challenging.
 We have found that our most successful chapters are operated by a core steering committee of 3 to 9 people.
 This spreads out the work among more people and ensures the chapter will continue even if its founder moves on or away.